Kindiki highlights education gains, says budget to rise to Sh765bn in 2026/27

 He said the State has recruited 100,000 teachers, built 23,000 classrooms, and increased TVET enrollment from 297,000 to 718,000 students through ongoing reforms and infrastructure investment.

-DP Kithure Kindiki has reaffirmed the Government’s commitment to education reforms, saying funding has risen from Sh500 billion in 2022 to Sh702 billion currently, with a record Sh765 billion planned for 2026/2027.
+Deputy President Kithure Kindiki has defended the government’s education reforms, citing increased funding, large-scale teacher recruitment, expanded school infrastructure, and growing enrollment in technical institutions as evidence that the sector is undergoing major transformation.

-Speaking on Monday during the commissioning of Geturi School in Mosocho, Kitutu Chache North Constituency in Kisii County, the Deputy President outlined the notable gains achieved by the Government in the education sector since 2022, arguing that sustained investment was critical to national transformation.
+Speaking on Monday during the commissioning of Geturi School in Mosocho, Kitutu Chache North Constituency in Kisii County, Kindiki said the government had steadily increased investment in education since 2022 and would allocate a record Sh765 billion to the sector in the 2026/2027 financial year.

+He said education funding had risen from Sh500 billion in 2022 to Sh702 billion in the current financial year, reflecting the administration’s commitment to improving learning opportunities across the country.

 “We are investing heavily in education because it remains the strongest foundation for equality, opportunity, and national transformation,” Prof Kindiki stated.

-According to the Deputy President, the education budget has risen from Sh500 billion in 2022 to Sh702 billion in the current financial year.

-He added that the allocation would increase further to a historic Sh765 billion in the 2026/2027 financial year beginning July 1.

-Prof Kindiki linked the increased spending to policy reforms under the Competency-Based Education and Training (CBET) system, expansion of infrastructure and recruitment of teachers.
+The Deputy President said the increased allocation had supported ongoing reforms under the Competency-Based Education and Training (CBET) system, expansion of learning facilities, and recruitment of teachers.

-He said the Government had recruited a record 100,000 teachers over the last four years to address staffing shortages and improve the quality of learning in schools across the country.
+According to Kindiki, the government has recruited 100,000 teachers over the last four years in an effort to address staffing shortages and improve the quality of education in schools nationwide.

-The Deputy President also highlighted infrastructure development programmes undertaken during the period, saying 23,000 classrooms and 1,600 laboratories had been constructed to improve learning conditions.
+He also pointed to investments in infrastructure, saying 23,000 classrooms and 1,600 laboratories had been constructed to create a better learning environment for students.

-At the tertiary level, Prof Kindiki noted reforms in Technical and Vocational Education and Training (TVET) institutions had expanded opportunities for young people and boosted enrollment.
+At the technical training level, Kindiki said reforms in Technical and Vocational Education and Training (TVET) institutions were helping more young people access skills training and employment opportunities.

-He noted that the Government was constructing and equipping at least one technical training institute in every constituency.
+He noted that the government was building and equipping at least one technical training institute in every constituency as part of efforts to strengthen vocational education.

-The Prof also defended the Government’s student-centred university funding model, which has faced criticism and legal scrutiny since its introduction.
+The Deputy President also defended the student-centred university funding model, which has attracted criticism and faced legal challenges since its introduction.

-He argued that the model was intended to ensure that no student misses university education because of lack of fees while helping public universities address long-standing financial challenges.
+He said the model was designed to ensure that no student is denied university education because of financial constraints while at the same time helping public universities address long-standing funding difficulties.

-The Deputy President pledged continued investment in school infrastructure, teacher recruitment and student support programmes, saying the administration was determined to ensure every child accesses quality and relevant education.
+Kindiki pledged continued support for teacher recruitment, school infrastructure development, and student assistance programmes, saying the government remained focused on ensuring every learner has access to quality and relevant education.

-The commissioning of Geturi School formed part of education projects funded through the National Government Constituency Development Fund (NG-CDF) under the patronage of Kitutu Chache North MP Japhet Nyakundi.
+The commissioning of Geturi School was part of education projects funded through the National Government Constituency Development Fund (NG-CDF) under the patronage of Kitutu Chache North MP Japhet Nyakundi.

-Other leaders present at the event included Kisii Deputy Governor Elijah Obebo, Members of Parliament, MCAs, parents, teachers and students.
+The event was attended by Kisii Deputy Governor Elijah Obebo, Members of Parliament, MCAs, parents, teachers, and students.

-Prof Kindiki’s remarks come amid continuing national debate over implementation of the CBET curriculum, affordability of higher education, and sustainability of public universities.
+The Deputy President’s remarks come at a time when debate continues over the implementation of the CBET curriculum, the cost of higher education, and the financial stability of public universities.

-The Government has consistently defended the reforms, maintaining that increased funding and restructuring are necessary to address infrastructure shortages, improve learning outcomes, and equip learners with skills aligned to the country’s economic development needs.
+The government has maintained that the ongoing reforms, backed by increased funding and restructuring measures, are necessary to address infrastructure gaps, improve learning outcomes, and equip learners with skills needed for the country’s economic growth.

 Comments